sapto7777/sapto7777/README.md

 ---

 ## ⚡ Executive Summary
-I am a **Senior Solutions Architect at Amazon Web Services (AWS)**, recognized for engineering the secure AI infrastructure that powers U.S. National Security, Public Sector, and Fortune 100 enterprise workloads.
+I am a **Senior Solutions Architect at Amazon Web Services (AWS)**, recognized for engineering the secure AI infrastructure that powers Enterprise Customers, Public Sector, and Fortune 100 enterprise workloads.

 * 📜 **Patent Holder:** Inventor of the Amazon Patent for **AI Reliability** (LLM Robustness).
-* 🛡️ **Sovereign AI:** Lead architect for **FedRAMP High** GenAI systems (Xacta.ai).
+* 🛡️ **Sovereign AI:** Lead architect for **FedRAMP High** GenAI systems.
 * 🏛️ **National Importance:** Invited Expert at the **SCSP AI Summit** advising on U.S. leadership in AI.

 ---